Multi-Agent Coordination Fluid Flow Modeling and Experimental Evaluation

 \subsection{Organization}

-The remainder of the paper is organized as follows: The detailed description of our proposed methods are presented in Section \ref{sec:methodology}.
-Section \ref{sec:ExperimentsAndDiscussion} describes the experimental setup and provides the results of the experiments.
-We finally conclude the paper in Section \ref{sec:conclusion} with thoughts about future direction.
+The {remaining sections} of the paper {are} organized as follows: {A} detailed description of our proposed methods {is} presented in Section \ref{sec:methodology}.
+The proposed model will be used in Section \ref{Operation Modes} to present five different operation modes under different communication and constraint protocols.
+Section \ref{sec:ExperimentsAndDiscussion} {outlines} the experimental setup and {presents} the results of the experiments.
+We finally conclude the paper in Section \ref{sec:conclusion} with thoughts about future {directions}.

-\section{METHODOLOGY}
+\section{Methodology}